microsoft/dstoolkit-time-series-forecasting/docs/decisions/0007_frequency_of_regression_testing.md

 ---
 status: proposed
 ---
-# Time Series Forecasting Framework frequency of regression testing
+# Time Series Forecasting Accelerator frequency of regression testing

 ## Context and Problem Statement

-The Time Series Forecasting Framework (TSFF) is a collection of classes, "interfaces", and utilities used to train as well as evaluate models.
-TSFF will support and enable multiple workstreams as they leverage its packaged utilities for featurization, modeling and operationalization.
-Use of the package and newer business use-cases will drive improvements and enhancements, new features, models and utilities back to TSFF.
+The Time Series Forecasting Accelerator (TSFA) is a collection of classes, "interfaces", and utilities used to train as well as evaluate models.
+TSFA will support and enable multiple workstreams as they leverage its packaged utilities for featurization, modeling and operationalization.
+Use of the package and newer business use-cases will drive improvements and enhancements, new features, models and utilities back to TSFA.
 Due to this we need a way to periodically conduct end-to-end testing (regression testing) to ensure we have a stable codebase that can be used by Experimentation Workstreams as bugs are fixed, new functionality is introduced, and existing functionality is enhanced.
 At the same time, we need to ensure end-to-end testing does not impact the experimentation flow and potentially limit/delay plans for production deployments.

 ## Decision Drivers

-- Since the experimentation workstreams will be contributing to the framework codebase, we want the ability to regularly test changes such as bug fixes, new functionalities, and enhancements to existing functionalities in order to ensure the codebase works as expected.
+- Since user Data Scientists can contribute to the codebase, we want the ability to regularly test changes such as bug fixes, new functionalities, and enhancements to existing functionalities in order to ensure the codebase works as expected.
 - Conduct end-to-end test periodically enough to ensure bugs are identified sooner.
 - Identify and resolve any bugs before MLOps integration for a planned production release.
-- Conduct end-to-end testing on different sized datasets (such as small, medium, and large test datasets) to ensure execution times are tracked as the framework codebase evolves.
+- Conduct end-to-end testing on different sized datasets (such as small, medium, and large test datasets) to ensure execution times are tracked as the codebase evolves.
-- Update or define a new set of test datasets as new functionality is introduced to the framework.
+- Update or define a new set of test datasets as new functionality is introduced to the codebase.
 - Ability to track end-to-end execution time to train a model as the codebase evolves.
 - Automation of the end-to-end tests would enable periodic job scheduling.
 - Need to schedule end-to-end testing at a time that would not impact Experimentation Workstreams cluster usage.